pingleware/pingleware-contracts/test/README.md

 # Testing

-Each test case is created from the caommand,
+Each test case is created for each Contract and not for abstract contracts, interfaces nor libraries as these cannot be instantiated, by using the command,

 ```
 truffle create test <CONTRACT NAME>